Prototype Measures of

 For the federal government, the ability to service debt is measured by the "federal debt service ratio," calculated as federal interest payments divided by gross national income (GNI).
 Borrowing compared with income is measured using the "federal net borrowing to income ratio," calculated as federal total expenditures less federal total receipts divided by national income.

 The federal debt service ratio has remained relatively flat over the last few decades.
-In addition, while the federal net borrowing to income ratio has been much more volatile, even at its peak in 2009 during the Great Recession, it was not much higher than such debt ratios in the past 50 years and remained significantly below the debt ratios created by the large deficits recorded during WWII and the Great Depression (see "U.S. Budget and the Economy Over Time" above).
+In addition, while the federal net borrowing to income ratio has been much more volatile, it was not much higher than such debt ratios in the past 50 years and remained significantly below the debt ratios created by the large deficits recorded during WWII and the Great Depression, except during the coronavirus pandemic in 2020 and 2021 (see "U.S. Budget and the Economy Over Time" above).

 - Source: BEA NIPA table 1.1.5 and NIPA table 3.2